 Pokhara day tour, Pokhara is the second major tourist destination in Nepal.
 It is 200km west of Kathmandu.
 Standing at 884m above the sea level, Pokhara offers a mild climate.
 Pokhara is the wonderland, “The Switzerland of Nepal,” the most popular destination that is supposed to make your dream come true.
-A place of remarkable natural beauty, Pokhara day tour offers beautiful views of the fishtailed summit of Machhapuchhare which rises from behind the Phewa Lake.
+A place of remarkable natural beauty, the Pokhara day tour offers beautiful views of the fishtailed summit of Machhapuchhare, which rises from behind the Phewa Lake.
 This city became the most interesting, especially when explorers found that it is the only valley in the world from where one can see snowcapped mountains higher than 8000m.

 Sightseeing day tour in Pokhara is a combination of the long arrays of world-famous snow-clad peaks, emerald lakes, turbulent rivers with deep Georges and picturesque villages inhabited by Magar, Gurungs, and Thakalis.
 The beauty of the valley is enhanced by its lakes Phewa, Begnas and Rupa which have their source in the glacial region of the Annapurna range of the Himalayas.

 Pokhara day tour offers both a combination of nature and culture.
 The nearby hill villages around Pokhara are a mixed community of Khas and Gurung that takes you to the cultural and traditional livings of people.
 The most popular among them is Sarangkot (1592 m), a former Kaski fort lying atop a hill five km west of the old bazaar.
 Pokhara Regional Museum, World Peace Pagoda, Gorkha Museum, David’s fall, Mahendra Cave, Bindavasini Temple, etc. is some places worth to visit for more excitement.